moumoutte/sqla_helpers/doc/sqla_helpers.rst

         # ...

-:class:`sqla_helpers.base_model.BaseModel` need a to have a method for getting a session when querying is done.
+:class:`sqla_helpers.base_model.BaseModel` need to build a session when querying is done.
-For this purpose, the class use the stored function in :attr:`sqla_helpers.base_model.BaseModel.sessionmaker`.:
+In order to access a session when needing, the class uses the stored function in :attr:`sqla_helpers.base_model.BaseModel.sessionmaker`.:
 So a sessionmaker is need to be stored using the `sqla_helpers.base_model.BaseModel.register_sessionmaker` method

 .. code-block:: python